Financial Aid and Scholarships Procedure - 50.01.01

 Continued Eligibility for Receipt of Financial Aid

 Student aid awards are normally issued for one academic year.
-Continuation of award is dependent on meeting application priority deadline dates each year, re-establishing financial need, meeting SAP requirements, and continuing to enroll for at least one eligible financial aid credit per term (certain awards require half-time or full-time enrollment).
+Continuation of award is dependent on meeting application priority deadline dates each year, re-establishing financial need, meeting SAP requirements, and continuing to enroll for at least one eligible financial aid credit each term the student is enrolled (certain awards require half-time or full-time enrollment).
+Financial aid is applicable only to coursework that is a required course or elective towards the student’s certificate or degree program.

 Determination of Need

-To determine the expected family contribution, the calculation formula used is the Federal Need Analysis Methodology mandated by the U.S. Congress.
-By completing the FAFSA, the family contribution is calculated and reported on the Student Aid Report (SAR), which is emailed or mailed to the student by the federal processor.
+The EFC is a measure of the family’s financial strength and is calculated according to the Federal Methodology formula established by the U.S. Congress.
+The household size, number in college, and the family’s taxed and untaxed income, assets, and benefits (such as unemployment or Social Security) are all considered in the formula.
+When a student completes the FAFSA, the family contribution is calculated and reported on the Student Aid Report (SAR), which is emailed or mailed to the student by the federal processor.

 Student Consumer Rights and Responsibilities